 You may have heard of Black Walnut, Wormwood is another herb that is similar in that it is a deworming agent.
 It is considered unsafe for internal use in people without careful supervision.

 YOU MUST READ THE ENTIRE ARTICLE.

-- If the above instance applies, use wormwood as follows: add up to a quarter of a teaspoon of wormwood in its dried herbal form to the dog’s food OR use about one-eighth of a teaspoon of a low-alcohol tincture daily at mealtime for every 30 pounds of your dog’s weight.
+- Add up to a quarter of a teaspoon of wormwood in its dried herbal form to the dog’s food OR use about one-eighth of a teaspoon of a low-alcohol tincture daily at mealtime for every 30 pounds of your dog’s weight.
 Do not use wormwood for more than three consecutive days.
 Some dogs may not take wormwood because of its bitter taste, so you may want to consider “concealing” it in either a treat or a gel capsule.